Supporting Teens: How Can I Help Someone With Depression?

 Start With Yourself

-This conversation should always come from a loving and supportive place.
-Offer to help them get professional help and support.
+Refrain from any lecturing, focusing on connecting with them.
+Offer to help them get professional support.
 Therapists can provide assessments to help identify and diagnose if depression is present and can provide ongoing depression counseling to help teens get through it.

 Spend Time Together

-Facetime is critical, even if your teen doesn’t seem excited about it.
-Schedule family meals and activities, encourage them to spend time with friends.
+Face time is critical, even if your teen doesn’t seem excited about it.
+Schedule family meals and activities and encourage them to spend time with friends.
 The things that used to be engaging may not seem worth doing to someone in a depression.

 Don’t give up, and even if it looks like your efforts are in vain, the time you are putting in proves to your loved one that they are worth it.
 Isolation can be one of the most difficult times for a depressed teen.